apollographql/apollo-studio-community/README.md

 ### Set up your graph

-Studio is a client for querying your graph, much like GraphiQL and GraphQL Playgroud, but built by Apollo and hosted in the cloud.
+Studio is a client for querying your graph, much like GraphiQL and GraphQL Playground, but built by Apollo and hosted in the cloud.

 #### Motivations for building a hosted GraphQL client